-In Visual Studio Ultimate, you can draw an activity diagram to describe a business process or a software algorithm as a flow of work through a series of actions.
+In Visual Studio, you can draw an activity diagram to describe a business process or a software algorithm as a flow of work through a series of actions.
 People, software components, or devices can perform these actions.
 For a video demonstration, see: Capture Business Workflows by using Activity Diagrams.

-To create a UML activity diagram, on the Architecture menu, click New Diagram.
+To create a UML activity diagram, on the Architecture menu, click New UML or Layer Diagram.

 You can use an activity diagram for many purposes:

 To describe a business process or a flow of work between users and your system.
-For more information, see Modeling User Requirements.
+For more information, see Model user requirements.

 To describe the steps performed in a use case.
 For more information, see UML Use Case Diagrams: Guidelines.

 To describe a method, function or operation in software.
-For more information, see Modeling the Architecture of a Software System.
+For more information, see Model your app's architecture.